Resitting the UCAT ANZ as a Reapplicant

 • Photographic ID from the approved list

-When you arrive at the test centre, it’s likely that you’ll be experiencing a heightened sense of adrenaline.
-This is completely normal, but it could be helpful to learn some mindfulness tricks to reduce your stress levels.
+When you arrive at the test centre, it’s likely that you’ll be experiencing a heightened sense of adrenaline. his is completely normal, but it could be helpful to learn some strategies for adopting a winning mindset on test day to reduce your stress levels, and enable you to perform at your best.
 For instance, you could focus on your breathing to help you relax.

 Don’t forget, during your test there are one minute introductions between each subtest.
 You can skip these, but we recommend using the time to mentally refresh yourself.